simonjstanford/70-483-c-sharp-notes/Types & Conversion/Enums.md

 var str = MyColors.Yellow | MyColors.Green
 ```

-What is happening is that the numbers for each enum item above are powers of 2 and a bitwise `AND` is used to join them together, so:
+What is happening is that the numbers for each enum item above are powers of 2 and a bitwise ANDing is used to join them together, so:

 Yellow: 00000001
 Green:  00000010